In addition to the traditional A-B-C-D-F grades, instructors have the option of assigning

 can affect your GPA by going to Repeated Course/GPA Scenarios.

 You can view your current GPA by calling up your Academic Transcript (Unofficial Transcript).

 Also, once a semester's grades are official, you can view your latest GPA by clicking

 on the "Final" link in the lower right-hand corner of the Student Grades channel.

-Please note that the cumulative statistics you view online are the most recent cumulative
+Please note that the cumulative statistics you view online are always the current

-statistics.
-Even if you choose to view a past term's grades, the cumulative statistics
+cumulative statistics.
+Even if you view a past term's grades, the cumulative statistics

 will be current through the last term you completed.
 For example, if you view Fall